 If I asked you to pick either natural orange juice or an orange soft drink, which one would you choose based on how healthy the sugar was inside it?
-The orange juice seems like the obvious choice, since the sugar in it is natural right?
-Well you wouldn’t necessarily be wrong that drinking a glass or orange juice is healthier for you than a glass of soft drink, but the reason is not because the natural sugar in it is healthier for you.
+The orange juice seems like the obvious choice since the sugar in it is natural right?
+Well, you wouldn’t necessarily be wrong that drinking a glass of orange juice is healthier for you than a glass of soft drink, but the reason is not that the natural sugar in it is healthier for you.

 Sure, there are different types of sugar; sucrose, fructose, glucose etc. Sucrose is also called table sugar, and it’s the sugar we immediately think of when someone brings up something sweet.
 There is sucrose in fruits too, which is good to remember.
 However, all the different kinds of sucrose (white sugar, brown sugar etc) contain 4 calories per gram, no matter where they come from.
 Sugar is sugar!

-Processed sugar has got a bad rap because it tends to be added to foods that are unhealthy in other ways, but if we added a natural sugar in copious amounts to these foods we’d be up in arms about that sugar too!
+The Bartenders – Barbecue Crumbs: Thousand Secrets of Sugar Processed sugar has got a bad rap because it tends to be added to foods that are unhealthy in other ways, but if we added natural sugar in copious amounts to these foods we’d be up in arms about that sugar too!

 9 Ways To Say No To Sugar So does this mean we should throw our hands in the air and eat whatever we want?
 Well, not exactly.
 But knowing that all sugar is more or less broken down in the same way in our body and no sugar is ‘healthier’ than any other sugar can help us feel less guilty when we indulge in something sweeter than usual, and it can help us realise that what we’re eating isn’t quite as healthy as we think it is either.
 We can approach the way we eat with a more balanced view.